 Borrowing someone else’s car or taking public transportation may not be an option.
 There are bad car loan lenders that offer special auto financing loans that don’t count on your credit score to determine your creditworthiness.

 First thing you should do is consider your need for a car.
 Is this an emergency situation or can you hold off the car?
 Can you take public transportation instead?
 Can you borrow a family member’s car?
 Can you carpool with a coworker?
 Is rideshare a viable and cheaper option?
 By finding other options, you can put off buying a car while you work on building your credit score first.
 By building credit, you give yourself more options when it comes to finding an auto loan that works for you rather than accepting a high-interest rate bad credit auto loan.

 Luckily, it doesn’t take a long time to build or rebuild your credit.
 You may improve your credit in the following ways:

 Become an authorized user on a credit card: Have a credit cardholder add you to their account as an authorized user.
 Authorized users are not legally required to pay the bill, but you can still get the benefits of being an authorized user even if you don’t spend any money on the card.

 Get a secured credit card: A secured credit card works just like a normal credit card, but you will typically be required to put a downpayment that is equal to the credit limit to secure the credit card.

-Apply for a Possible Finance loan: Possible Finance provides customers with a short term loan, and we report on-time payments to all three credit bureaus.
+Apply for a Possible Finance loan: Possible Finance provides customers with a short term loan, and we report on-time payments to two credit bureaus.
 Many of our customers take out small dollar loans specifically to build or rebuild their credit.